michaelmarty/UniDec/unidec/src/UNICHROM_PERFORMANCE_PLAN.md

    per-charge fallback for allocation/plan failure.
 Do not allocate a full cube FFT again by default or parallelize the fallback charge loop using its shared mutable FFT workspace.
-5. Two exact traffic/parallel candidates are complete: post-adjoint correction and cleanup are fused, and point smoothing uses one scan-level parallel region with private sums.
+5. Three exact traffic/parallel candidates are complete: post-adjoint correction and cleanup are fused, point smoothing uses one scan-level parallel region with private sums, and that smoother now writes to the alternate cube instead of copying its input first.
 Reprofile before attempting another pass fusion.
    Next candidates are precomputing reused regularizer values or reducing measured output FFT/gather costs.
 Concrete correctness constraints are listed below.
 Reprofile after each one.